Page speed is an important aspect of SEO.

 Optimizing Images

-This means reducing the file size of the image without losing quality.
+With image optimization, you reduce the file size of the image without losing quality.

 There are several ways to do this, including using an online tool like TinyPNG or JPEGmini.